 In the 1990’s, changes in the utility industry made it increasingly difficult for a small power producer such as SIPC to thrive.
 SIPC also faced making a decision on how to replace capacity on a plant that was nearing the end of it’s useful life.
 Over the next few years, SIPC doubled its membership to include Monroe County Electric Cooperative in Waterloo, Illinois, Clinton County Electric Cooperative in Breese, Illinois and Tri-County Electric Cooperative in Mt.
 Vernon, Illinois.
 Later, Clay Electric Cooperative in Flora, IL became a member of SIPC.
 With these additions, the number of end users receiving power from SIPC grew to nearly 80,000.

 The growth in membership enabled SIPC to completely refurbish the old units.
 The three aged cyclone boilers were replaced with one circulating fluidized bed boiler.
 The new boiler is environmentally friendly and burns mostly carbon.
 While the new boiler was under construction, SIPC also added additional pollution control equipment to Unit 4.
 Taken together, these improvements allow SIPC to meet environmental standards and insure that the plant will continue to operate well into the future.
 Both the new unit and Unit 4 burn local coal and carbon.
+In October of 2020, Unite 4 was shut down.

 In the past, SIPC relied on neighboring utilities when demand for electricity was more than they could produce.
 In today’s market, electricity is traded like any other commodity.
 To reduce reliance on the market, SIPC built two natural gas-fired combustion turbines.
 These units can be started when market prices are high or when incoming transmission lines are too congested to import power.